luije87/documentation/application_users.rst

 Archived Users
 --------------

 Users are not deleted in Handshake; instead, they are archived.
-Archiving is a safer
+Archiving is a safer solution, and behaves the same as if they were deleted.
-- see other documentation page
-- full explanation